 The primary legislative obligations applying to Council's treatment of Personal Information and Health Information are contained in the Victorian Privacy and Data Protection Act 2014 and Victorian Health Records Act 2001.

-"Personal Information" is information or an opinion that is recorded in any form, whether true or not, about an individual, whose identity is apparent or can reasonably be ascertained from the information or opinion, excluding Health Information.
+"Personal Information" is information or an opinion that is recorded in any form, whether true or not, about an individual whose identity is apparent or can reasonably be ascertained from the information or opinion, excluding Health Information.

-"Health Information" is information or an opinion about a range of person's health, disability or health services that is also personal information.
-It also includes some other forms of personal health information, such as intellectual or cognitive conditions.
+"Health Information" is information or an opinion about a person's health, disability or health services that is also personal information.
+It also includes some other forms of personal information.